calaverastech/snmpsniffer/README.md

   NOTE: the process opens a shell to download and install some npm packages.
 Depending on your Internet connection,   you might see errors (marked in red) and/or  the application might fail starting in a shell with a message that some  package is not installed.
 If it happens, it means there is a problem with internet connection and some or all packages were not loaded.
 Verify your internet connection, close applications that consume too much bandwidth and resources; then uninstall the application and install it again.

+4. If you don't see the application in the desktop menu, you may want to restart the desktop.

 #### RUNNING THE APPLICATION